rekalogika/rekalogika.dev/docs/analytics/04-working-with-summary.md

 ```

 The result is an instance of `SummaryResult`.
 It presents the data in the form
-of a tree.
-The order of the `groupBy` arguments determines the order of the
+of a tree, with measures already unpivoted for convenience.
+The order of the
+`groupBy` arguments determines the order of the dimensions in the tree.
+With the
-tree.
-With the example above, the `time.month` property is the first level of
+example above, the `time.month` property is the first level of the tree, and the
-the tree, and the `customerCountry` property is the second level.
+`customerCountry` property is the second level.